$50 Off Any Repair

 As a preventative measure, you can get a mesh strainer that fits the opening of your drain.

-This will catch any drain-clogging debris like hair or chunks of soap.
-Just be sure you empty the strainer into the garbage and give it a good rinse to prevent mold.
+This will catch any drain-clogging debris, such as hair or soap chunks.
+Please empty the strainer into the garbage and give it a thorough rinse to prevent mold.

 Leaky Shower Head

-Leaky showerheads are most often caused by problems with the valve.
+Leaky showerheads are most often caused by valve issues.
 For most showers, only one valve controls the flow of hot and cold water.

-When this valve is worn out, it can cause leaking and increase your water bill before you know it.
+When this valve is worn out, it can cause leaks and increase your water bill.

 If you know what you’re doing, you can shut off your main water supply and replace the valve yourself.
-But if you’re not sure how to do this, you’ll want to hire a plumber so you don’t cause any extra damage.
+But if you’re not sure how to do this, you’ll want to hire a plumber to avoid causing any additional damage.

-Whether you do this repair yourself or hire a plumber, call the showerhead manufacturer to see if they offer any spare parts.
+Whether you perform the repair yourself or hire a plumber, contact the showerhead manufacturer to see whether they offer spare parts.

 Smelly Shower Drain